creatoro/simplestats/README.md

 Create a simplestats.php file in your 'config' folder and set the configuration options.
 Example configuration:

-	'myconfig' => array( // 'myconfig' is the name of the config 'unique' => 1800, // 1800 seconds is the cookie expiration time for a unique user 'view' => 0, // 0 seconds is the expiration time for a per-view user 'main_table' => 'stats', // the main table for stats
+	'default' => array( // 'default' is the name of the config 'unique' => 1800, // 1800 seconds is the cookie expiration time for a unique user 'view' => 0, // 0 seconds is the expiration time for a per-view user 'main_table' => 'stats', // the main table for stats